syncfusion-content/windowsforms-docs/WindowsForms/TabControlAdv/TabControlAdv.md

 ![](TabControlAdv_images/TabControlAdv_img3.jpeg)

-N> The TabControlAdv.OnTabPanelBoundsAffected() method forces the TabControlAdv to re-layout it's elements.

 ## Multiline Support

-Multiple level of Tabs can be created by setting the **Multiline** property of the TabControlAdv to true, which places the tabs in more than one line.
-This allows the tabs to be arranged in multiple lines when the tabs exceed the width of the control, with all the tabitems in view.
+Multiple level of Tabs can be created by setting the `Multiline` property of the TabControlAdv to true, which places the tabs in more than one line.
+This allows the tabs to be arranged in multiple lines when the tabs exceed the width of the control, with all the TabItems in view.

-The tabitem's text can be placed in more than one line by setting the **MultilineText** property.
+The TabItem's text can be placed in more than one line by setting the `MultilineText` property.

+The `KeepSelectedTabInFrontRow` property will bring the selected tab to the front row (applicable only in the case of Multiline Tabs).

 <table>
 <tr>